North District, Hong Kong: Education

+Hong Kong Public Libraries has four libraries in the district: Fanling, Fanling South, Sha Tau Kok, and Sheung Shui.

 Miscellaneous

 The northern end of the Wilson Trail hiking path is located in the North District.
 The trail ends at Nam Chung.

 Transport

 North District is served by the East Rail line, Fanling Highway, San Tin Highway and Sha Tau Kok Road.